 When planning a Residential, Camp or Day Activities, a number of things need to be checked and put into place.
+Firstly the planned event and all related details must be presented to and approved by the PCC before any planning or publicity takes place.

-The planned event should also be passed by the P.C.C. or Standing Committee.
-A letter giving full details about the camp or activity should be sent to all parents/carers and the appropriate forms should also be filled in.
+A letter giving full details about the camp or activity should be sent to all parents/carers/guardians and the appropriate forms should also be filled in well in advance of the trip/activity start date/time.

-A Camp Child Protection Co-ordinator and a Deputy should be appointed, to which all allegations of abuse should be referred.
-They have the authority to contact either the Social Services Department local to the child's home, the SSD/Police local to the Camp.
+A Child Camp Protection Co-ordinator and a Deputy should be appointed, to which all allegations of abuse should be referred.
+They should have the authority to contact either the Social Services local to the child's home and the Police (if required) local to the Camp.
 If the suspicions in any way involve the Camp Child Protection Co-ordinator then the matter should be reported to the Deputy Co-ordinator.
-If the suspicions in any way implicate both the Co-ordinator and the Deputy Coordinator, then Social Services should be contacted in accordance with this policy and practice guidelines.

-If allegations involve a child or worker from another church then the leader of that church or a nominated person (i.e. their child protection co-ordinator) should be informed.
+If the suspicions in any way implicate both the Co-ordinator and the Deputy Co-ordinator, then the Police and Social Services should be contacted immediately in accordance with this policy and practice guidelines.
+If allegations involve a child, young person, vulnerable adult or worker from another Church then the leader of that Church or a nominated person (i.e. their Child Camp Protection Co-ordinator) should be informed.
 It is expected they will keep confidence and not investigate the matter themselves.